potassco/clorm/README.rst

     % Calling the add function from ASP f(@add(5,6)).    % grounds to f(11).

-* The data conversion signature can be specified using Python 3.x function annotations.
+* The data conversion signature can also be specified using Python 3.x function annotations.
 So for an equivalent specification of ``add`` above:

 .. code-block:: python

     @make_function_asp_callable
-    def add(a : IntegerField ,b : IntegerField) -> IntegerField: a+b
+    def add(a : IntegerField, b : IntegerField) -> IntegerField: a+b

 * Data conversion signatures follow the functionality of the clingo API (so you can specify tuples and provide functions that return list of items).

-  Note, that the behaviour of the clingo API is ad-hoc when it comes to automatic data conversion, in the sense that it will automatically convert numbers and strings, but cannot deal with other types such as constants or more complex terms.
+  Note, the Clingo API will already perform some automatic type conversions.
+However these conversions are ad-hoc, in the sense that it will automatically convert numbers and strings, but cannot deal with other types such as constants or more complex terms.

   In contrast the Clorm mechanism of a data conversion signatures provide a more complete and transparent approach; it can deal with arbitrary conversions and